-To start a Summon parking sequence before exiting Model 3:
+To start a Summon parking sequence before exiting Model Y:

 - On the touchscreen, ensure that Require Continuous Press is disabled (touch Controls > Autopilot > Customize Summon > Require Continuous Press). - 2.
 Close all doors and trunks. - 3.
-With Model 3 powered on and Park engaged, double press the Park button on the drive stalk.
-The touchscreen displays a popup screen. - 4.
+With Model Y powered on and Park engaged, The touchscreen displays a popup screen. - 4.
 On the touchscreen, choose the direction of travel. - 5.
-Exit Model 3 and close the driver's door.
+Exit Model Y and close the driver's door.

-Summon now moves Model 3 according to the direction you specified on the touchscreen.
+Summon now moves Model Y according to the direction you specified on the touchscreen.